-- (a) Social Security Cases.
-The following procedures govern all actions challenging a final decision of the Commissioner of the Social Security Administration filed under the Social Security Act, 42 U.S.C. § 405. - (1) Time for Filing Answer.
-Within 60 days after notice of the action is given under Rule 3, the Commissioner must serve and file: - (A) an answer, which may be limited to a certified copy of the administrative record (and may be filed in electronic form), and to any affirmative defenses under Civil Rule 8(c).
-Civil Rule 8(b) does not apply. - (2) Motion for Order Reversing the Commissioner's Decision.
-Within 30 days after the Commissioner files an answer, the plaintiff must serve and file: - (A) a Motion for Order Reversing the Commissioner's Decision or for other relief; and - (B) a supporting memorandum. - (3) Motion for Order Affirming the Commissioner's Decision.
-Within 30 days after the plaintiff files the Motion for Order Reversing the Commissioner's Decision, the Commissioner must serve and file: - (A) a Motion for Order Affirming the Decision of the Commissioner or for other relief; and - (B) a supporting memorandum. - (4) Reply Memorandum.
-Within 14 days after the Commissioner files the Motion for Order Affirming the Commissioner's Decision, the plaintiff may serve and file a reply. - (5) Further Reply Memorandum.
-If the plaintiff raises new issues or arguments in a reply memorandum, the Commissioner may serve and file a sur-reply within 14 days after service of the reply memorandum. - (6) Content of Motions and Memoranda. - (A) Motions and memoranda must not exceed a total of 25 pages, and must meet the formatting requirements of Rule 10(a). - (B) The first section of the memorandum must include a summary of the case's procedural history and a brief summary of the relevant background facts, with page citations to the administrative record.
+(a) Social Security Cases.
+The following procedures govern all actions challenging a final decision of the Commissioner of the Social Security Administration filed under the Social Security Act, 42 U.S.C. § 405.

+(1) Time for Filing Answer.
+Within 60 days after service of the complaint, the Commissioner must serve and file:

+(A) an answer; and

+(B) a certified copy of the administrative record, which may be in electronic form.

+(2) Motion for Order Reversing the Commissioner's Decision.
+Within 60 days after the Commissioner files an answer, the plaintiff must serve and file:

+(A) a Motion for Order Reversing the Commissioner's Decision or for other relief; and

+(B) a supporting memorandum.

+(3) Motion for Order Affirming the Commissioner's Decision.
+Within 60 days after the plaintiff files the Motion for Order Reversing the Commissioner's Decision, the Commissioner must serve and file:

+(A) a Motion for Order Affirming the Decision of the Commissioner or for other relief; and

+(B) a supporting memorandum.

+(4) Reply Memorandum.
+Within 14 days after the Commissioner files the Motion for Order Affirming the Commissioner's Decision, the plaintiff may serve and file a reply.

+(5) Further Reply Memorandum.
+If the plaintiff raises new issues or arguments in a reply memorandum, the Commissioner may serve and file a sur-reply within 14 days after service of the reply memorandum.

+(6) Content of Motions and Memoranda.

+(A) Motions and memoranda must not exceed a total of 25 pages, and must meet the formatting requirements of Rule 10(a).

+(B) The first section of the memorandum must include a summary of the case's procedural history and a brief summary of the relevant background facts, with page citations to the administrative record.